r00kieAd/faq-accordian-card/README.md

 ## :dart: About ##

 <a href="https://r00kiead.github.io/faq-accordian-card/">Faq accordian card</a> is website for a demo of questions and answers of a perticular subject.
-This project was provided by frontend mentor and developed by Adhyatma Dwivedi. <a href="https://r00kiead.github.io/faq-accordian-card/">Faq accordian card</a>
+This project was provided by frontend mentor and developed by Adhyatma Dwivedi.

 ## :sparkles: Features ##